Live Activities implementation tutorial

 registerLiveActivitiesduring app initialization, after the Messaging extension has been registered withMobileCore.
 This ensures tokens are collected as soon as possible. - Register all types: If your app has multiple Live Activity types (e.g., delivery tracking, game scores, flight status), each type must be passed to

 registerLiveActivities.
-The SDK only collects and forwards tokens for registered types - any unregistered type will be ignored. - Use unique identifiers: Ensure each Live Activity uses a unique
+The SDK only collects and forwards tokens for registered types - any unregistered type will be ignored. - Use unique identifiers: For transactional Live Activities, ensure each activity uses a unique

 liveActivityID.
-This allows Adobe Journey Optimizer to target the correct activity when sending updates or end events. - Configure channelID for the correct environment: When using
+This allows Adobe Journey Optimizer to target the correct activity when sending updates or end events. - Configure channelID for the correct environment: For broadcast Live Activities (iOS 18+), the

 timestampmust be strictly greater than the previous one.
 The system silently drops payloads with stale or equal timestamps. - Test on device or simulator: Live Activities can be tested on a physical device or in the iOS Simulator.
 Push-to-start token support requires iOS 17.2+.